Tritonal

 Tritonal is a mixture of 80% TNT and 20% aluminium powder, used in several types of ordnance such as air-dropped bombs.
-The aluminium improves the total heat output and hence impulse of the TNT — the length of time during which the blast wave is positive.
+The aluminium increases the total heat output and hence impulse of the TNT – the length of time during which the blast wave is positive.
 Tritonal is approximately 18% more powerful than TNT alone.

 The 87 kg of tritonal in a Mark 82 bomb has the potential to produce approximately 863 MJ of energy when detonated.
-This implies an specific energy of approximately 9 MJ/kg, compared to ~4 MJ/kg for TNT.
+This implies a specific energy of approximately 9 MJ/kg, compared to ~4 MJ/kg for TNT.

+History

+TNT was first prepared by Julius Wilbrand in 1863.
+Germany began manufacturing TNT in 1891 and aluminium was first mixed with TNT in 1899 to produce an explosive compound.
+In 1902, the German Army began to use TNT, replacing picric acid, and in 1912, the US Army also started to use TNT.
+TNT production was limited by the availability of toluene which came from coal tar.
+Therefore, mixtures of TNT with other compounds became widespread to relieve the shortage of TNT.

+Modern tritonal was developed as a cheaper substitute for Torpex and HBX under UWE designation (UnderWater Explosive) before it turned out Allies could produce enough RDX to cover all naval requirements late in WWII.